Scottish Place Names

 - Alloa (Clackmannanshire).
 The town in Scotland takes its name from Gaelic words meaning 'rocky place' (Ayto & Crofton, 2005).
 The picture is of Alloa Tower in the Scottish town of Alloa.

-- Andrewville - Andrews is a Scottish family name from Caithness and is found today across Scotland.
+- Andrewville - Andrew is a Scottish family name from Caithness and is found today across Scotland.
+The Andrew family is a sept of Clan Ross.

-- Angus Glen East Village and Angus Glen West Village - based presumably on the Scottish county of Angus, or a personal Scottish name.
+- Angus Glen East Village and Angus Glen West Village - the names of these Markham neighbourhoods are based presumably on the Scottish county of Angus, or a personal Scottish name.

 - Bendale - also known as Cedarbrae (see below).
 The Toronto Neighbourhoods website provides the following account of the name of this community: "Bendale was originally known as Benlomond, which was the name given to the local post office in 1878.
 However the Benlomond name had already been in use elsewhere and in 1881, this community was renamed Bendale.
 When the development of the present-day neighbourhood took place in the 1950's the Bendale name was adopted by Bendale Public School, Bendale Park, and Bendale Boulevard."
 It is clear therefore that this is a made-up name containing the element 'ben', from the Gaelic 'beinn' - a 'mountain', though its inspiration was obviously the mountain called Ben Lomond near Scotland's most famous loch.

-- Caledonia-Fairbanks - Caledonia is the Latin name for Scotland and was loosely used by the Romans to describe any part of the country north of the Antonine Wall, especially the Scottish Highlands.
-Fairbanks, on the other hand, is an English family name from Yorkshire.
+- Caledonia - the Latin name for Scotland, which was loosely used by the Romans to describe any part of the country north of the Antonine Wall, especially the Scottish Highlands.
+The Toronto neighbourhood takes its name from Caledonia Road, a major north-south thoroughfare.

-- Cedarbrae - Although there is no such place in Scotland, the 'brae' element suggests a Scottish connection, brae (pronounced "bray") meaning a hillside or slope.
+- Cedarbrae and South Cedarbrae - Although there is no such place in Scotland, the 'brae' element suggests a Scottish connection, brae (pronounced "bray") meaning a hillside or slope.

 - Christie Pits - there is a Christielands in Dumfries & Galloway, a Christie's Hole in the Shetland Islands and Christie Park in Alexandria (Argyll & Bute).
 This Scottish family name is also found just over the border, for example, Christies Bog in Northumberland and Christie Wood in North Yorkshire.
 The entry on Christie Pits in the Toronto Neighbourhoods website gives the following explanation: "The Christie Pits neighbourhood is named after the former Christie Sand Pits, that were a local landmark in this area until the early 1900's.
 Christie Street is named after William Mellis Christie, who co-founded the Christie & Brown Cookie Company, in downtown Toronto in 1861."
 Christie was born in Huntly, Aberdeenshire.

-- Eglinton East, Keelesdale-Eglinton West, and Yonge and Eglinton - there is an Eglinton Castle and Eglinton Park in North Ayrshire as well as Port Eglinton in Glasgow.
+- Eglinton East, Keelesdale-Eglinton West, Yonge and Eglinton and York-Eglinton - there is an Eglinton Castle and Eglinton Park in North Ayrshire as well as Port Eglinton in Glasgow.
 There is also the town of Eglinton to the east of Londonderry, Northern Ireland, the name having been taken there no doubt by Scottish settlers.
 These Toronto neighbourhoods all derive their names from Eglinton Avenue, a major east-west thoroughfare.
 According to the article on Eglinton Avenue, retrieved from Wikipedia in December 2007, the avenue was named for Castle Eglinton in Scotland, while the park on Eglinton Avenue was named in 1929 after the Earl of Eglinton, Ayrshire.
-Keelesdale and Yonge, on the other hand, are English family names (Yonge Street was named in honour of Sir George Yonge, the British Secretary of War).
+Keelesdale and Yonge, on the other hand, are English family names (Yonge Street was named in honour of Sir George Yonge, the British Secretary of War) while York is obviously English.
 Eglinton West is today also known as Little Jamaica.

 - Elgin Mills and Elgin Mills Business Park - Elgin is the county town of Moray, its meaning possibly being 'Little Ireland', a reminder of the days when Celts from Ireland were gradually colonising parts of Scotland.
-One wonders whether these communities - like the towns of Port Elgin and Kincardine in Bruce County, Ontario - were named in honour of James Bruce, the 8th Earl of Elgin and 12th Earl of Kincardine (pictured here).
+According to the Richmond Hill website, the neighbourhood of Elgin Mills, like the towns of Port Elgin and Kincardine in Bruce County, Ontario, were named in honour of James Bruce, the 8th Earl of Elgin and 12th Earl of Kincardine (pictured here).
 Bruce was appointed Governor General of Canada from 1847 to 1854 and Governor-General of India from 1861 to 1863.
 Although he was born in London, his ancestry was Scottish.

 - Flemingdon Park - this name does not occur in Scotland or in any other part of the British Isles.
 The name of the Toronto neighbourhood is based, however, on a Scottish family name - Fleming.
 The articles in both the Toronto Neighbourhoods and the Wikipedia websites attribute the name to Robert John Fleming, the mayor of Toronto from 1896 to 1897.
 Fleming owned the farm on which the neighbourhood was built.
 The "Don" part of the name is a reference to the East Don River, which forms the eastern boundary of Flemingdon Park.